Pretibial Myxedema with Graves' Disease: A Case Report and Review of Japanese Literature

 TLDR Pretibial myxedema can occur with Graves' disease, showing skin changes like waxy plaques and swelling.

-This document reported a case of pretibial myxedema in an 18-year-old Japanese woman with Graves' disease, characterized by waxy indurated plaques and nonpitting edema on her lower legs.
+The document reported a case of pretibial myxedema associated with Graves' disease in an 18-year-old Japanese woman, characterized by waxy indurated plaques and nonpitting edema on her lower legs.
 Histological examination showed a thickened dermis with abundant mucin, particularly hyaluronic acid, and collagen fibers splitting into fibrils.
-Additionally, the document reviewed 112 cases of pretibial myxedema from Japanese literature, providing a broader context for understanding this condition in relation to Graves' disease.
+Additionally, the authors reviewed 112 cases of pretibial myxedema from Japanese literature to provide a broader context for this condition.